wp-plugins/universal-star-rating/readme.txt

 2. This screen shot shows the english version of the options page inside the admin panel of WordPress.

 == Changelog ==

+= 1.4.5 =
+* Added a new source image
+* Added a function to calculate the average rating inside a list of Universal Star Ratings
+* Some minor bug fixes

 = 1.4.4 =
 * Added images in different sizes so that they look better (even with browser downsizing) and to improve the response time